skc71/fast-geoparquet-features/README.md

 * 🐍 Modern Python stack with FastAPI + async streaming responses

 > [!WARNING]
 > This is a tech demo/prototype.
-Expect breaking changes.
+Expect bugs and breaking changes.

 ## Setup